-A survey and theoretical interpretations of various social movements in history, such as the civil rights and the women's movements in the U.S., the French Revolution, and overthrow of Czarist Russia.
+A survey and theoretical interpretations of various social movements in history, such as the civil rights and the women's movements in the U.S., Tea Party and MAGA movements.

 SOC 320 - SOCIOLOGY OF EDUCATION (3)

 The sociology of education course focuses on the theoretical, ideological, and philosophical interpretations of the role of education as a social institution.